Menace from the Deep: Plot

 Two sailors are patrolling the Walmington-on-Sea pier.
 They grumble that no one will be coming down to look after it for two weeks.
 They laugh as they realise the Home Guard will have to take over each night for a week.

 The platoon are discussing their latest assignment which involves a trip to the pier.
-They have a boat but unfortunately, it will only hold three people at a time which means they will have to make several trips.
+They have a boat but it will only hold three people at a time which means they will have to make several trips.
 Frazer is chosen to take them over to the pier in the boat, because he has the best Naval experience.
 Jones will provide food for the night, Walker will bring along a bottle of whisky and Wilson's brought some acid drops – clearly it will be a "gastronomic orgy", according to Wilson.
 However, when Mainwaring attempts to teach them how to get into a boat, he and Frazer have a falling out and it is determined that Mainwaring will row them over, so it takes longer than expected to get Wilson and Frazer across.

 As Pike is the last man across, he will be in charge of securing the boat.
 Mainwaring quickly commandeers the only hammock, but Wilson persuades him that they should take it in turns, but Mainwaring will go first.
 Pike secures the boat, but leaves the food in it, so he goes to fetch it.
 However, he comes back dejected: he had tied the boat to the thinner telephone cable rather than the sturdier electricity cable (because he "didn't want to get electricity-fied"), but the boat is now gone, with all the food on it (with the exception of Wilson's acid drops), and has disconnected the telephone.
 The platoon are cut off.